daya-diaz/daya-diaz/README.md

 #### Working on

-By now I'm working to start my career at Software Development.
+By now I'm working to start my career at FullStack Designer.

 #### Studying on

 - JavaScript
-- Node.js
+- HTML & CSS
-- React.js
+- UX Design
 - UI Design

 #### Contact